dracory/liveflux/examples/data-flux-indicator/README.md

 # Liveflux Indicators Example

-Demonstrates several request indicator patterns that toggle while the server processes actions.
+This example demonstrates several request indicator patterns and **where** indicators can live relative to the component that triggers them (inside the component root vs elsewhere on the page).

 ## Run